 To clean the air our residents breathe and help meet the goals of the Paris Agreement, signatories of this accelerator pledge to:

 - Establish our cities’ baseline air pollution levels and set ambitious reduction targets that meet or exceed national commitments.
-These actions will be taken within two years of signing the pledge; the targets will put us on a path towards meeting WHO Air Quality Guidelines for particulate matter, nitrogen dioxide, ozone and sulphur dioxide.
+These actions will be taken within two years of signing the pledge.
+The targets will put us on a path towards meeting WHO Air Quality Guidelines for particulate matter, nitrogen dioxide, ozone and sulphur dioxide.

-- Before 2025, or within five years of joining this commitment, we will implement substantive new policies and programmes to address the top causes of air pollution and emissions within cities that are under our control.
+- Before 2025, or within five years of joining this commitment, we will implement substantive new policies and programmes to address the top causes of air pollution and emissions within cities under our control.

 To meet this commitment, signatory cities will: